My Training in the FBI Citizens Academy

 To enter the building, we had to go through a few checkpoints and had to leave our cell phones, laptops and other electronic devices securely to the end of the class.

-In the evening always starts with optional group dinner at 5:30 pm.
-These dinners were great opportunities for everyone to know each other through 8 weeks.
+The evening always started with optional group dinner at 5:30 pm.
+These dinners were great opportunities for everyone to get to know each other over the 8 week program.
 Different students had volunteered to donate dinners and desserts, which was very generous of them.
-Each class also received ‘gifts’ bit.
-One of my favorites was a baseball cap FBI was gifted to us by a former graduate of the FBI Citizens Academy Field Office in New York.
+Each class member also received little gift takeaways .
+One of my favorites was an FBI baseball cap gifted to us by a former graduate of the FBI Citizens Academy Field Office in New York.

 The famous author Jack Garcia spoke at the FBI Citizen Academy

-During a class that had a guest named Jack Garcia.
-Jack is the author of Making Jack Falcone, a book about his work as an undercover FBI agent who posed as the owner of a striptease bar mafia.
-His work led to several arrests of key figures of the Mafia.
+During one class Jack Garcia presented his book.
+Jack is the author of Making Jack Falcone.
+Its his memoir about his work as an undercover FBI agent who posed as the owner of a striptease bar operated by the mafia.
+Although dangerous, his work led to several arrests of key figures of the Mafia.

-Jack stories had us on the edge of our seats as we listened to him tell us about the high-risk times in which nearly lost the cover and put their lives at high risk.
-Once the case was closed, Jack revealed his true identity.
-It was very interesting to hear how many of the guys in the mob could not understand how it was that Jack was actually an undercover agent.
-We have heard that some of them even cried when they heard the news because they were so shattered by the strong bond that had grown between them.
+Jack stories had us on the edge of our seats as we listened to him tell us about the high-risk times in which he nearly lost his cover and put his life at high risk.
+Once the case was closed, Jack revealed his true identity to the mafia.
+It was very interesting to hear how many of the guys in the mob could not understand how Jack was actually an undercover agent.
+He said that some of them even cried when they heard the news because they were so shattered by the strong bond that had grown between them.

 These days Jack confesses to avoid certain places in Little Italy and other places favored meeting of the Mafia in New York.
-He just does not want to ” scrub ” them and seems to respect that fact and leave him alone .
+He just does not want to ” scrub ” them.
+They seem to respect that fact and leave him alone.
 I think he still has his own bodyguard however.

-As James Comey urged us in his letter, graduates of the FBI Citizen’s Academy can join a local FBI non-for-profit alumni association.
+As James Comey urged us in his letter, graduates of the FBI Citizen’s Academy can join a local FBI non-for-profit alumni association to continue their involvement.
 There are over 60 of these Associations in the USA.
 Their mission is support the FBI thru volunteer community action.
-The first event that we could volunteer for in our community was Operation Santa at JFK Airport.
+The first event that we could volunteer for in our community was Operation Santa at JFK Airport in December.
 I volunteered to give toys to the underprivileged and handicapped children there and I wrote about it here.

 I look forward to being in touch with my class and to new experiences with the FBI Citizens Academy.